Casbian/DoLess/README.md

 ---

-**DoLess**
+**CoreEase**
-**Why work harder when you can DoLess?**
+**Why work harder when you can CoreEase?**

-What is DoLess?
+### What is CoreEase?
-DoLess is a Python package designed for developers who want to avoid repetitive workflows, clunky threading, or verbose browser automation.
+CoreEase is a Python package designed for developers who want to avoid repetitive workflows, clunky threading, or verbose browser automation.
 It provides shortcuts for tasks like handling files, automating websites, and managing threads with ease.

 ---

-Features:
+### Features:
 1. **Thread Management**:
    - Execute tasks in parallel with simple threading.
    - Includes an animated load buffer to make you look productive.